 Main Differences Between Balcony and Patio

-- A balcony is an area or a platform built on the outside attached to the building, on the other hand, a patio is an area paved on the front or on the back of the house.
+- A balcony is an area or a platform built on the outside attached to the building; conversely, a patio is an area paved on the front or the back of the house.

-- A balcony is always made on the upper floors without having the access to the ground, on the other hand, a patio is always made on the ground floor.
+- A balcony is always made on the upper floors without access to the ground; conversely, a patio is always made on the ground floor.

-- A balcony is always attached to the main building, on the other hand, a patio can either be attached to the main building or may be separated from the main building.
+- A balcony is always attached to the main building; conversely, a patio can either be attached to the main building or may be separated from the main building.

-- A balcony is made using bricks, concrete, cast iron, tiles, rods, etc, on the other hand, a patio is made using materials that are durable for the outside weather conditions, it is made from tiles, bricks, stones, concrete, cobbles, asphalt, pavers, gravel, etc.
+- A balcony is made using bricks, concrete, cast iron, tiles, rods, etc.; on the other hand, a patio is made using materials that are durable for the outside weather conditions; it is made from tiles, bricks, stones, concrete, cobbles, asphalt, pavers, gravel, etc.

 - https://books.google.com/books?hl=en&lr=&id=5YcwVSEknHcC&oi=fnd&pg=PP1&dq=Balcony+and+Patio&ots=vqUmKoDu-u&sig=yDAcFvNA49F5WEYMaL8Y4Q-5pQE